 - improved mood (helps with anxiety/depression)

-- kills Candida (yeast)
+- kills candida (yeast)

-- helps nutrient assimilation”
+- helps nutrient assimilation

-Continuous Brew vs. Batch System
+Continuous Brew Kombucha vs. Batch System

-For years I had been brewing with the batch system for making kombucha and while I still really like that method, I’ve found that the continuous brew method is easier to fit in to our schedule now.
+For years I had been brewing with the batch system for making kombucha and while I still really like that method, I’ve found that the continuous brew method is easier to fit into our schedule now.
 As the names suggest, the batch method is where kombucha is brewed in batches and re-started with each batch by using the SCOBY “baby” and some of the liquid from the previous batch.

 This yields a fresher brew (in my opinion), helps it brew faster (good when there are 6 people consuming it each day) and takes up less room on the counter.
 This article from the Weston A. Price foundation talks about the benefits of continuous brew.

 From that article: